-A report – which includes your simulated patient qualitative and quantitative feedback, MCQ results, online module completion and detailed attendance – is provided to your program director and/or sponsoring agency to ensure they are able to tailor your residency experience accordingly based on your strengths and opportunities to improve.
+A report – including simulated client performance indicators, online module completion and detailed attendance – is provided to your program director and/or sponsoring agency to ensure they are able to tailor your residency experience accordingly based on your strengths and opportunities to improve.
 Learners will be provided the opportunity to request a copy of their Learner Report.

 Our faculty are dedicated to your success both in the program and as you progress onward.
 If you ever have challenges or questions, the faculty will be pleased to provide you with support.